iaverypadberg/tristar-takehome/README.md

 All the models used here are pre-trained on standard datasets, so this is certainly an area in which I would investigate for further model improvments

 ### Model Training Duration
 I tried to reduce the amount of time spent training models, and so I choose a semi-arbitray 10 epochs for the ResNet model and 20 for the yolo model.
-These models could have benefitted greatly from longer training d
+These models could have benefitted greatly from longer training

+### Thanks! ヽ(ヅ)ノ